ni/nilrt-snac-guide/source/appendix_1.rst

     #.
 Configuration Pane -> Click 'Manage software...'.
     #.
 When prompted, choose a Linux RT System Image versioned "2025 Q2" and click 'OK'.

 #.
-Set the 'admin' account password.
+Set the ``admin`` account password.

     #.
 When prompted enter a new administrator password.
     #.
-This password will be used by System Maintainers when the device is booted into Safemode, and is not related to the 'root' user account you will configure later.
+This password will be used by System Maintainers when the device is booted into Safemode, and is not related to the ``root`` user account you will configure later.

 #.
 Install software